 Too many communities face persistent barriers to health, safety, and opportunity.
 Limited food access, gaps in healthcare, and systemic inequities in immigration and racial justice prevent individuals and families from thriving.
 Along with inequities, violence and trauma add more challenges to people’s lives, creating cycles of hardship that are difficult to break.

 But change is possible.
 By advocating to expand access to basic needs and remove systemic barriers, we can help build a future where everyone can live with dignity and security.
-Today, we come together to advocate for solutions that break down these barriers and build a future where all people—regardless of background—can access the resources they need.
+At ENACT Day, we come together to advocate for solutions that break down barriers to health, safety, opportunity, and build a future where all people—regardless of background—can access the resources they need.
 Through collective action, we can push for policies that create real, lasting change.
 Thank you for joining us in this fight for justice and equity.

-Thriving & Healthy Communities– We believe that all people should be able to live in communities that are affordable, healthy, safe, and create a sense of belonging and togetherness.
-Affordable meaning that people regardless of income can have a place to call home with access to quality parks, schools, and markets.
+Thriving Communities– We believe that all people should be able to live in communities that are affordable, healthy, safe, and create a sense of belonging and togetherness.
+Affordable meaning that people can earn a living wage, have a place to call home with access to quality parks, schools, markets, and childcare.
 Safe meaning that water is clean and drinkable, air is clean and free from toxins and pollutants, and people can walk and bike in their neighborhood without fear.

-Healthcare for All– We believe that everyone has the right to health care regardless of status, inclusive care should include support for mental health, reproductive health, and wellbeing.
-Where health care is not just treatment but also prevention and support to help people live healthy lives.
+Healthcare for All– We believe that everyone has the right to quality health care regardless of immigration status, gender, or gender identity.
+Inclusive care should include support for mental health, reproductive health, and emphasis on the whole wellbeing of people.
+Where health care is not just treatment but also prevention and support to help people live their best lives.